wdi-sg/gitbook-2019/02-js-intro/04-template.md

 #### input types

-Now, we'll talk about input types.
+Now, we'll talk about input types and type coercion.

 We might want to do non-string operations on our input.